COVID-19 is challenging us because we have to find new ways to stay fit physically and mentally.

 What are you doing?
 It’s so easy to do nothing, isn’t it?!
 But it’s better to keep your body and mind in motion.
 If you don’t then both will shrink or at least get flabby and weak – yeah mind and body.

 Unless you’re eating more now, be careful of that.
 So easy to pile on pounds than it is to take them off.
 Make a schedule that helps you.
 Incorporate some exercise, make some time to journal, just be in silence with yourself or talk a walk.
 Catch up on some inspirational podcasts.
 Stay in gratitude.
 Do you know what’s it like living in a place where you have to share bathroom facilities – all of them – with a whole population of people like druggies and drunks?
-I do.
-I lived on a houseboat and that was how it was.
-I am now very grateful for such simple things that are easy to take for granted.
+I do after I lived on a houseboat and that was how it was.
+Now it’s easy to be grateful for such simple things that are easy to take for granted.

 Does the thought of getting on a commuter bus or train make you anxious?